Klimaatlas/KAPy/README.md

 ## Getting Started

+KAPy is based on a small set of fundamental technologies that form the core of the processing.
+These are as follows
+* xarray - for storing and working with datasets. dask is use closely in conjunction with xarray
+* xclim - for generating climate indicies
+* snakemake (?) - for workflow control
+* ESGF package (?) - for searching ESGF repositories

 ## Workflow

 KAPy is structured around a central package of tools, collated together as a Python package.
 Each of these tools can then be joined together to build up a pipeline for a specific situation.
 A local configuration file also takes care of the specifics configuration in each case.

 ## Why KAPy?